kiorky/dotfiles/.vim/bundle/always/toml/README.md

 Set up [vim-plug](https://github.com/junegunn/vim-plug).
-In your .vimrc, between the lines for `call plug#begin()` and `call plug#end()`, add the line `Plug 'cespare/vim-toml'`.
+In your .vimrc, between the lines for `call plug#begin()` and `call plug#end()`, add the line `Plug 'cespare/vim-toml', { 'branch': 'main' }`.
 Reload your .vimrc and then run `:PlugInstall`.

 ### Janus